 For a long time, Trastevere was the focal point of the Jewish community in Rome.
-Then in Medieval times, it gradually moved to the Rione Sant’Angelo, where the ghetto was later built.
+Then, in the Middle Ages, it gradually shifted to the Sant’Angelo District, where the ghetto

 Vicolo dell’Atleta, 14 – Rome